The Past Is Not Past

 What does “the past is not past” mean in Family Constellations?

-It refers to the idea that unresolved trauma, grief, exclusion, or emotional dynamics within families may continue affecting later generations.
+It refers to the Family Constellations perspective that unresolved trauma, grief, exclusion, or significant family experiences may continue influencing later generations through emotional patterns, relationships, and unconscious loyalty.

 How can the past affect people today?